tlilimaryem7-cloud/lab-neural-networks/your-code/challenge-2.md

 After you're done, submit a screenshot of your Playground including the following information:

-* Epoch
+* Epoch :1250
-* Learning rate
+* Learning rate: 0.01
-* Activation function
+* Activation function: ReLu
-* Features included
+* Features included: X1 and X2
-* Hidden layers and neurons
+* Hidden layers and neurons: 1 hidden layer with 3 neurons
-* Test and training loss
+* Test and training loss : test loss = 0,014 / training loss = 0,006

 **Do not google for the end solution!**